fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 <div class="content">

 After the brief introduction to the main principles of TypeScript, we are now ready to start our journey toward becoming FullStack TypeScript developers.
-Rather than giving you a thorough introduction to all aspects of TypeScript, we will focus in this part on the most common issues that arise when developing Express backends or React frontends with TypeScript.
+Rather than giving you a thorough introduction to all aspects of TypeScript, we will focus in this part on the most common issues that arise when developing an Express backend or a React frontend with TypeScript.
 In addition to language features, we will also have a strong emphasis on tooling.

 ### Setting things up